Puppet Up!: Puppet Up! - Uncensored 2.0 (August 2013 – March 2022)

 CDC and LA County guidelines for live events, therefore requiring all guests to wear face masks to protect against the spread of the COVID-19 virus for the duration of each 90 minute show.

 Halloween Horror Version

 Puppet Up! - Uncensored performed at Knott's Scary Farm for the event's 2019 season, from September 20 to November 2.

 "Puppet Up!
 Uncensored" returned to perform shows at Knott's Scary Farm for the event's 2021 season, from September 16 to October 31.

-Puppet Up! - Uncensored 3.0 (August 2022)
+Puppet Up! - Uncensored 3.0 - 4.0 (August 12, 2022 – present)

 "Puppet Up!
-Uncensored" will return to perform shows at the Jim Henson Company lot in Hollywood to perform 5 weekend shows on August 12, 2022.
-These five performances will also feature new interpretations of classic sketches originally created by Jim Henson that will be making their Puppet Up! – Uncensored debut.
+Uncensored" returned and performed all the shows at the Jim Henson Company lot in Hollywood.
+These five performances also feature two new interpretations of classic sketches with an all-new early different variation of Kermit puppet originally created by Jim Henson displayed at the lot from February 20, 2023, to May 10, 2025, on another hiatus.

 Halloween Horror Version

 "Puppet Up!
-Uncensored" return to perform shows at Knott's Scary Farm for the event's 2022 season, from September 22 to October 31.
+Uncensored" returned to perform shows at Knott's Scary Farm for the final event's 2022 season, from September 22 to October 31.

+Summer Version

+Puppet Up! - Uncensored was returned to do more shows and relocating again to Kirk Douglas Theater in Culver City, California, followed by a pre-show vip experience featuring characters from The Dark Crystal, Fraggle Rock, Labyrinth and more productions from the Jim Henson Company.
+Two versions of the show will perform: the regular "adult only" version and, for the first time, another show "for ages 16 and up".